Islam in Korea

 Islam is a minor religion in South Korea and North Korea.
-The Muslim community is centered in Seoul and Busan and there are a few mosques around the country.
-According to the Korea Muslim Federation, there are about 200,000 Muslims living in South Korea, and about 70 to 80 percent are foreigners.
-Seoul alone has 40% of South Korea's total Muslim population.
+The Muslim community is centered in Seoul, Busan and Pyongyang.
+According to the Korea Muslim Federation, there are about 200,000 Muslims living in South Korea, and about 70 to 80 percent are settled foreigners, whereas North Korea hosts around 3,000 Muslims, most of whom are Indonesian guest workers, or Iranian diplomats.
+Seoul has 40% of South Korea's total Muslim population.
 The Ministry of Foreign Affairs has hosted an Iftar dinner during the month of Ramadan every year since 2004.

 History

 Early history

 During the middle to late 7th century, Muslim traders had traversed from the Caliphate to Tang China and established contact with Silla, one of the Three Kingdoms of Korea.
 In 751, a Chinese general of Goguryeo descent, Gao Xianzhi, led the Battle of Talas for the Tang dynasty against the Abbasid Caliphate but was defeated.
 The earliest reference to Korea in a non-East Asian geographical work appears in the General Survey of Roads and Kingdoms by Istakhri in the mid-9th century.

 The first verifiable presence of Islam in Korea dates back to the 9th century during the Unified Silla period with the arrival of Arab navigators and traders.
 According to numerous Muslim geographers, including the 9th-century Muslim Persian explorer and geographer Ibn Khordadbeh, many of them settled down permanently in Korea, establishing Muslim villages.
 Some records indicate that many of these settlers were from Iraq.
 Korean records suggest that a large number of the Muslim foreigners settled in Korea in the 9th century CE led by a man named Hasan Raza.
 Further suggesting a Middle Eastern Muslim community in Silla are figurines of royal guardians with distinctly Persian characteristics.
 In turn, later many Muslims intermarried with Koreans.
 Some assimilation into Buddhism and Shamanism took place owing to Korea's geographical isolation from the Muslim world.

 In 1154, Korea was included in the Arab geographer Muhammad al-Idrisi's world atlas, Tabula Rogeriana.
 The oldest surviving Korean world map, the Gangnido, drew its knowledge of the Western Regions from the work of Islamic geographers.